yan-duarte/yan-duarte.github.io/_posts/2016-09-24-RMP-Assignment4.md

   -(1) Borderline high between 5.2 and 6.2 mmol/L
   -(2) High above 6.2 mmol/L __*__

-__*__ There is data in the dataset that has a cholesterol in blood above 6.2, so I only used the two first categories.
+__*__ There is no data in the dataset that has a cholesterol in blood above 6.2, so I only used the two first categories.

 ## **Test a Multiple Regression Model**